 Having grown up doing gymnastics, Julia loves staying active and bouncing around.
 Don’t be surprised if she spontaneously pops into a handstand!
 Born and raised in Houston, Texas, you may notice her southern roots come out when she drops a casual ‘y’all’ into conversation.
 Her experience with HIT and weight training began at the age of 15, when her career in organized sports came to an end and she was forced to find another way to stay in shape.
 After spending over 4 years working in investor relations and marketing, she left the corporate world to pursue her passion in fitness and to help others embrace a healthy lifestyle.
 When she’s not teaching classes, throwing around barbells or walking on her hands, she’s busy blogging about her workouts and latest experiments in the kitchen: average2athlete.com.
 Julia received her B.A. in Economics from Duke University.

-ISSA Personal Training Certification, CrossFit Level 1 Certificate Holder
+ISSA Personal Training Certification, CrossFit Level 1 and 2 Certificate Holder

 1 First FHIX experience?

 My first FHIX was with Eric and Ben.
 As soon as I walked into the room, Eric asked me if I could do handstand walks with him, and I immediately knew we would get along.
 Throughout the whole class, I couldn’t stop staring at Ben’s smile.
 I was impressed by their energy and that they knew everyone in class by name.
 It was also much harder than expected!